 The optional Thesis gives students the opportunity to become an “expert” in a certain population.
 It is designed to be highly relevant to one’s career goals, serving as a personal marketing tool for job interviews.
 It also provides research preparation for those who develop an interest in going on to doctoral programs.
 Students who do not opt for a thesis fill their 36 units with coursework.

 The GCP specialization does not lead to licensure; instead, it allows students to develop into change agents who will incorporate their counseling and advocacy skills as they serve diverse populations through a lens of equity and social justice

 You have questions, we have answers!
 Whether your question is brief or complex, we're here to help.

-Also, please feel free to contact our coordinator:
+Also, please feel free to contact our Graduate Admission Counselor:

 - The program is usually completed in 2 years, with students taking 2 evening classes (6 units) per semester.
 The advisor will tailor this plan to fit the student’s schedule and needs.

 - An internship is not required for those students already working in their fields.
 Internship opportunities are supported for those who are looking to transition careers, particularly those moving into higher education.